Regression-aware Continual Learning for Android Malware Detection: Continual Learning for Malware Detection

-\myparagraph{Mitigating Catastrophic Forgetting.} As the model learns from new data, its parameters must be updated without access to past data.
-However, retraining a model on each experience often results in a performance drop on earlier ones, leading to catastrophic forgetting.
-As the model optimizes its parameters based on the current experience $\mathcal{D}_k$, it overrides knowledge acquired on the previous ones, $\mathcal{D}_j$, with $j<k$.
-Formally, we can measure the amount of forgetting after the $k$-th update as:
+\myparagraph{Mitigating Catastrophic Forgetting.} As the model optimizes its parameters based on the current experience $\mathcal{D}_k$, it overrides knowledge from previous experiences $\mathcal{D}_j$, with $j<k$, causing forgetting.
+Forgetting after the $k$-th update is measured as:

-where $\mathcal{A}$ is a given classification performance metric (typically the accuracy).
+where $\mathcal{A}$ is a performance metric (typically the accuracy).
 Given a model trained on the $k$-th training experience, the first term on the right-hand side of the equation indicates the best performance among old updates on the experience $j$, while the second term indicates the performance of the model trained on the $k$-th experience but evaluated on the experience $j$.
-Then, we can compute the average forgetting after the $k$-th update $\mathcal{F}^k = \frac{1}{k-1} \sum_{j=1}^{k-1} F_j^k$, which summarizes the forgetting over all previous experiences.
-As in~\cite{chaudhry2018riemann}, instead of the $\max$ operator, one could also average or use $\mathcal{A}_j^j$ (\ie the performance on task $j$ right after learning it).

-CL strategies address catastrophic forgetting by learning, at each experience $k$, an optimal parametrization $\vct{\theta_k}$ that generalizes to both current and past data, despite having limited or no access to previous training experiences.
-In practice, following the subdivision from~\cite{de2021continual}, this task is typically accomplished with three CL approaches: (i) \textit{replay-based}, (ii) \textit{regularization-based}, or (iii) \textit{parameter isolation-based}.

-\textit{Replay-based methods} alleviate forgetting by either storing a subset of past data or generating pseudo-samples with a generative model.
-These samples are then replayed during training on new experiences, either to reinforce previous knowledge through rehearsal~\cite{rolnick2019experience} or to guide the optimization process in a way that minimizes interference with past tasks, as in Average-Gradient Episodic Memory (A-GEM~\cite{chaudhry2018efficient}).
+CL strategies address forgetting by learning, at each experience $k$, an optimal parametrization $\vct{\theta}_k$ that generalizes to both current and past data, despite limited or no access to previous training experiences.
+They are typically grounded into three approaches~\cite{de2021continual}: (i) \textit{replay-based}, (ii) \textit{regularization-based}, or (iii) \textit{parameter isolation-based}. \textit{Replay methods} alleviate forgetting by either storing a subset of past data or generating pseudo-samples with a generative model.
+These samples are then replayed during training on new experiences, either to reinforce previous knowledge through rehearsal~\cite{rolnick2019experience} or to guide the optimization process in a way that minimizes interference with past tasks, as in Average-Gradient Episodic Memory (A-GEM~\cite{chaudhry2018efficient}). \textit{Regularization methods} reduce memory requirements and prioritize privacy by avoiding storing past data.
+They introduce additional loss terms constraining the update of parameters critical for past experiences.
+For instance, Elastic Weight Consolidation (EWC~\cite{kirkpatrick2017overcoming}) and Synaptic Intelligence (SI~\cite{zenke2017continual}) estimate the importance of each parameter and penalize their deviation from previous optima. \textit{Parameter-isolation methods} prevent forgetting by dedicating different model parameters to each experience~\cite{rusu2016progressive, xu2018reinforced}.
+Since the latter methods are mostly used for TIL scenarios, we focus only on replay and regularization methods.